linhtc/resume/docs/source/index.rst

 * A passion for programming languages.
 * A polyglot who enjoys the commonalities and contrasts of each platform.
 * Loves tuning systems for performance and stability.
-* A cyclist, "poet", "singer" and best football player.
+* A cyclist, "poet", "singer" and "best" football player.

-Though I have many years of PHP development experience as well.
-I am a Swift in iOS and Java in Android too.
+Though I have many years of PHP development experience.
+I am a Swift in iOS and Java in Android as well.
 I enjoy enabling more stable performant software in any way I can.

 In my spare time, I play with ESP32 of Espressif,